What is a living trust?

 #2.
 You can make sure that your new spouse is cared for before your kids inherit anything from you.

 Blended families create unique planning challenges that cannot always be addressed through a Will.
-If you to protect your assets for your children, but also make sure that your new spouse (your kids' step-parent) is provided for if you were to die first, a Will wouldn’t get you there.
-A lot of simple “I love you” Wills often name the spouse as the A person named by a testator to carry out the provisions in the testator's will.
-Black's Law Dictionary (9th ed.
-2009), leaving everything first to the spouse and then to the kids.
+If you to protect your assets for your children, but also make sure that your new spouse (your kids’ step-parent) is provided for if you were to die first, a Will wouldn’t get you there.
+A lot of simple “I love you” Wills often name the spouse as the executor, leaving everything first to the spouse and then to the kids.
 However, this will cut out your kids because your new spouse’s Will then controls how all of your stuff gets divided.
 And yes, we’ve seen spouses change Wills after losing their spouse and completely cutting out their step-kids.
 You can prevent this through a carefully constructed revocable living trust and make sure that your kids will always receive an inheritance from your life’s work.

 This one is more controversial, but if you have kids that are always fighting, you can require that they continue to get along or risk being cut out of their inheritance.